 At the time of purchase, the original owner is provided with a four digit PIN number.
 This number is required for dealer replacement of keys.
 Duplication of keys may be performed at an authorized dealer or by using the Customer Key Programming procedure.
 This procedure consists of programming a blank key to the vehicle electronics.
-A blank key is one which has never been programmed.
+A blank key is one which has never been programmed and needs to be cut.
 NOTE: When having the Sentry Key Immobilizer System serviced, bring all vehicle keys with you to the dealer.